tailec/ios-architecture/README.md

 ## Architectures
-This repository hosts each sample app in separate branches.
+This repository hosts each sample app in separate directory.

 :star: Click the title of example to see detailed README information about specific architecture.